negrel/ocimount/README.md

 # Mountpoint is always print to stdout.
 ```

+You can then unmount the image using `umount` command.

 ## Contributing

 If you want to contribute to `ocimount` to add a feature or improve the code contact